hgoldstein95/hgoldstein95.github.io/_drafts/elm-first-impressions.md

 ### No Type Classes
 Since Elm looks so much like Haskell, I often expect it to behave like Haskell.
 While it does most of the time, sometimes it falls short.
-One large place this happens is with type classes.
-Elm has no type classes, and so it misses out on some of the really nice features that come along with them.
-For example, rather than use `do` notation to deal with monads, we need to explicitly call the `bind` (in Elm, usually called `andThen`) function associated with whatever monad we'd like to use.
-(This problem comes down to type classes because Haskell's `do` is tied to the `Monad` type class; anything that implements `Monad` gets `do` for free.)
+One large place this happens is with type classes; since Elm does not support type classes it misses out on some of the really nice features that come along with them.

+For example, rather than use `do` notation to deal with monads, we need to explicitly bind arguments into monadic functions (in Elm, most types define a function called `andThen` for this purpose).
+Keep in mind that this problem is related to type classes because Haskell's `do` is tied to the `Monad` type class; anything that implements `Monad` supports `do` notation.

 Things like `do` notation would be a nice to have, but in the end, it isn't such a big deal.
 One thing that is a big deal is how Elm deals with comparisons.
-In Haskell, we have `Eq a` and `Ord a`, which allow a user to define comparisons for their own types.
-Elm uses something called `comparable`, which seems to be a sort of restricted polymorphic type variable.
+In Haskell, we have `Ord a` which allows a user to define comparisons for their own types.
+Elm uses something called `comparable`, does the same job as `Ord`, without being a proper type class.
 Basically, a function

 {% highlight haskell %}
 f : a -> Int
 {% endhighlight %}

 can take any argument at all, but a function

 {% highlight haskell %}
 g : comparable -> Int
 {% endhighlight %}

 can only take an argument that permits comparisons.
-Unfortunately, the only types that are `comparable` are `Int`, `Float`, `Time`, `Char`, `String`---and that's it.
+Unfortunately, the only types that are `comparable` are `Int`, `Float`, `Time`, `Char`, and `String`--- that's it.
 There's no way to make a user defined type comparable, since `comparable` is just a built-in language construct and not a formal type class.
 This is especially frustrating since the built in type `Dict` (a dictionary